Tech Accelerator

 IT/OT convergence industry examples and use cases

-Increasingly, sensors and connected systems, such as wireless sensor and actuator networks, are being integrated into the management of industrial environments -- such as those for water treatment, electric power and factories.
+Increasingly, sensors and connected systems, such as wireless sensor and actuator networks, are being integrated into the management of industrial environments, such as those for water treatment, electric power and factories.
 The integration of automation, communications and networking in industrial environments is an integral part of IoT and is often referred to as Industry 4.0.
+Today, some technology leaders envision an impending convergence of human intelligence and AI that might come to signify a fifth industrial revolution -- sometimes called the cognitive age -- though that point of inflection has not yet occurred.

 Industrial revolution timeline